Due to public health concerns, the 2020 commencement ceremony has been cancelled.

 All graduates participating in the ceremony are to report in regalia on Wednesday May 27, 2020 to the Maxwell M. & Ruth R. Belding Theater for line up.
 Arrive no later than 4:00 p.m.
 Please be on time; since there is no rehearsal, we need ample time to line up in alphabetical order, by curriculum, and provide instructions before 5:00 p.m.
 We ask that you turn off cellular phones and do not chew gum.
-Do bring sunglasses and dress appropriately for the occasion.
+Dress appropriately for the occasion.
 Family members and guests will not be permitted in the student robing area (see “Line-up Instructions”).

 GradImages® will be photographing all graduates with the President as they receive their diplomas at the Commencement ceremony.
 Please visit their website, www.gradimages.com, and click on Pre-Event Email Registration.
 Enter your email and up to six emails of loved ones who would like to share in your accomplishment by viewing and ordering your photos.
 By pre-registering, you will receive a discount of $5 off an order of $25 or more.
 After graduation, order online at www.gradimages.com or call 800-261-2576.
 During the reception photographer/s from GradImages will be available in the Village Courtyard to take individual posed pictures of graduates.
 Each graduate will also receive a free 5″x7″ photograph of her/his choice as a gift from the Dean of Student Affairs’ Office through GradImages.

 Diplomas and Certificates